 Skills Area: Close to Arapuke Road and Scott's Road car park.
 This will incorporate many features found on a mountain bike trail such as berms, chutes, drops, jumps and rock gardens.
 To be made in such a way that it can be used for coaching purposes.

 - Rhythm and Vines: A fun flowing Grade 3 downhill trail, 3.5 km long, with similar design characteristics to Eagle v Shark, Rotorua.
 This trails was completed in 2016.

 - Pupu Rahi: A Grade 3 uphill trail starting part way up Back track, providing an easier, less steep gradient access to the lower trail hub in Arapuke than Back track.
 This track opened in Spring 2016.

-- Jack the Ripper: Grade 6 National level downhill trail.
+- Jack the Ripper: Overhaul of our Grade 6 double black diamond downhill trail.
 A combination of machine and hand built trail with big jumps, drops, chutes, other natural terrain features.

 - Humpty Jumpty: A Grade 4 trail that was extended, reshaped and realigned in 2016/7.

 - Swamp Monster: This trail completes a Grade 2 loop suitable for kids and beginners that starts at the Scott's Road car park and incorporates Jack Frost.